nicolamettifogo/Android-Coding-Task/README.md

 Android-Coding-Task

-TODO:
+**THINGS TO BE DONE:**

-In PetRepository.kt, There are two json files urls pointing to my respository that you have to replace with your repository urls.
+In **PetRepository.kt**, There are two json files urls pointing to my respository that you have to replace with your repository urls.

 e.g: